 Training zone 7.
 Neuromuscular power

-Sprint training It forces physiological adaptations to increase neuromuscular power, recruit more motor units, hypertrophy of more type II fibers and improve recruitment synchrony.
+Sprint training it forces physiological adaptations to increase neuromuscular power, recruit more motor units, hypertrophy of more type II fibers, and improve recruitment timing.

 The efforts of the training zone 7 they are very short, less than twenty seconds and at the highest intensity.
-They are known as sprints or Tabata intervals of 20 seconds.
+They are known as sprints or 20-second Tabata intervals.

-In the following article we will have something very special for you.
-If you have any questions or suggestions you can contact me by this means or by my Instagram account.
+In the next article we will have something very special for you.
+If you have any questions or suggestions you can contact me by this means or through my Instagram account.

 Written by: Berthy Perez Lases